Pride Toronto Festival

 More than anything, Toronto Pride Week is about showing the world that differences are not to be condemned and feared, but embraced and celebrated.
 Show your Pride by taking part in Canada’s biggest, wildest, queerest celebration!

 For more information, visit PrideToronto.com.

 - View the Pride Toronto Parade route.

-- Hear about Toronto events and deals: subscribe to the Tourism Toronto e-Newsletter.
+- Get regular updates about Toronto activities, events and festivals: Subscribe to the monthly Tourism Toronto e-Newsletter.